BMHLab/AHBAprocessing/README.md

 Please read our paper, and if you use this code, please cite our paper:
 A. Arnatkeviciute, B.D.
 Fulcher, A. Fornito.
 A practical guide to linking brain-wide gene expression and neuroimaging data.

+NOTE: The code has been updated on the 28th August 2018 - in the previous version gene ordering in the ROI x gene matrices did not correspond to the gene information provided in the probeInformation structure.
+Now this issue is fixed.
+If you processed the data before this date, please re-process it using the updated code.

 Contact Aurina Arnatkeviciute by [email](mailto:aurina.arnatkeviciute@monash.edu).

 ### Dependencies: